 #12 Adaptive images

 Here, you can go one step further.
 You don't have to load an image of 1,600 pixels wide for viewing on your smartphone.
-You can specify in your code that the image should be displayed in a smaller format, but the actual image that your browser loads remains the same, thus, the size/weight remain the same.
+You can specify in your code that the image should display in a smaller format, but the actual image that your browser loads remains the same, thus, the size/weight remain the same.

 We should be able to load the right image for each type of device, e.g.